Dr. Meredith O’Loughlan

 Publications:

-• Zheng, Z. Bai, L. O’Loughlan, M. Li, CG, Xue, C. 2019.
-Does electroacupuncture have different effects of peripheral and central sensitization in humans: A randomised controlled study.
-Frontiers in Integrative Neuroscience.
+Zheng, Z. Bai, L. O’Loughlan, M. Li, CG.
+Xue, C. (2019). `Does electroacupuncture have different effects of peripheral and central sensitization in humans: A randomised controlled study’.
+Frontiers in Integrative Neuroscience, 13(61):e collection. https://10.3389/fnint.2019.00061

-• Davidson, M. Smith, R. Dodd, K. Smith, J. O’Loughlan, M. 2008.
+Davidson, M. Smith, R. Dodd, K. Smith, J. O’Loughlan, M. 2008.
 Interprofessional pre-qualification clinical education: a systematic review.
-Australian Health Review: a publication of the Australian Hospital Association.
+Australian Health Review, 2(1):111-20.https://10.1071/ah080111

 Contact us